loicrouillermonay/BSA2021_Google/README.md

 #### C. CamemBERT For Sequence Classification

 The CamemBERT model was proposed in the paper "CamemBERT: a Tasty French Language Model" by Louis Martin, Benjamin Muller, Pedro Javier Ortiz Suárez, Yoann Dupont, Laurent Romary, Éric Villemonte de la Clergerie, Djamé Seddah, and Benoît Sagot (2020).
-It was created based on Facebook’s RoBERTa model, released in 2019.
+It was created based on Facebook's RoBERTa model, released in 2019.
 (Huggingface, 2021).
 It is a model trained on 138GB of French text.
-For our project, we more specifically used "CamemBERTForSequenceClassification": it is the CamemBERT Model transformer with a sequence classification/regression head on top.
-Our thought process is the following: with our knowledge in deep learning, why not take a model that is already pretrained with French to make a classification ?
-We could do it thanks to a very clear tutorial from a person named Oliver.
-He has not left any more information on himself aside from his name and his tutorial: “Analyse de sentiments avec CamemBERT,” 2021.
+We more specifically used "CamemBERTForSequenceClassification" for our project: it is the CamemBERT Model transformer with a sequence classification/regression head on top.
+Our thought process is the following: with our knowledge in deep learning, why not take a model that is already pretrained with French to make a classification?
+We could do it thanks to a comprehensive tutorial from a person named Oliver.
+He has not left any more information on himself aside from his name and tutorial: "Analyse de sentiments avec CamemBERT," 2021.

-To use CamemBERT, labels were transformed into numbers.
-A1 to C2 became 0 to 5.
+To use CamemBERT, we transformed labels into numbers.
+In our case, A1 to C2 became 0 to 5.
 Then, we performed text preprocessing via CamembertTokenizer to transform the data into tensors.
-As a result, we were able to train the model via a GPU instance for about 20 epochs, about 5 hours.
+As a result, we trained the model via a GPU instance for about 20 epochs, about 5 hours.
 At each interval, if the loss function improves, the model is saved.
 This way, it is possible to make separate and multiple training sessions by reloading a model.
 When a prediction is made, the text has to be tokenized and then transposed again, this time from "0 to 5" to "A1 to C2".

 The results of this model are excellent: _98% accuracy_ !!
-We insist on the fact that we double checked that the predictions were made on the 10% of the dataset that the model had never seen.
-In the confusion matrix, we also observe that when there is an error, it is because the model predicted that the sentence was from an immediately adjacent level.
+We insist that we double-checked that the predictions were made on the 10% of the dataset that the model had never seen.
+In the confusion matrix, we also observe that when there is an error, the model predicted that the sentence was from an immediately adjacent level.
 Furthermore, when we check the incorrectly annotated sentences manually, we realize that perhaps the error comes from the quality of the annotation rather than the model.

 CamemBERT - Classification Report